Amsterdam/design-system/.github/issue_template.md

 # Describe the issue

 Thank you for contributing to the project!
-Please take some time to fill out this template, to help us quickly and smoothly handle your PR.
+Please use this template to help us handle your issue smoothly.

 ## Summary

-(Briefly describe the issue encountered.)
+(Briefly describe the issue you encountered.)

-## Steps to Reproduce
+## Steps to reproduce

 (Provide a clear and concise list of steps to reproduce the issue.)